songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ![](http://sixf.org/files/images/2014/03/eq10.png)

 where $\hat{\bar{θ}}$ is the model-averaged estimate, *w<sub>i</sub>* is model weight, and *g<sub>i</sub>* is the *i*th model.
 As described by Anderson (2008), an estimator of the variance of parameter estimator estimates that incorporates both sampling variance, given a model, and a variance component for model selection uncertainty.
-So the confidence intervals is
+As a result, the confidence interval is

 ![](http://sixf.org/files/images/2014/03/eq11.png)

 ### Case study

-Before running the code below, to be sure these package were installed: `glmulti`, `MuMIn`, `bbmle`.
-If not, simply entry the following code into the R console, and the installation will start automatically.
+Before running the following code, it is essential to be sure that these package (`glmulti`, `MuMIn`, `bbmle`) were installed.
+If not, simply entering the line of the code below into the R console to start the installation automatically.

 {% highlight r %}
 install.packages("glmulti")
 {% endhighlight %}

-Or else, download these packages from any [CRAN of R project](http://www.r-project.org), and install them locally.
+The alternative method to install these packages is to download them from any [CRAN of R project](http://www.r-project.org) to your computer, and then install them locally.

-#### Case One: the determinant of bird richness at the Lake
+#### Case One: the determinant of bird richness in the Lake

 Load `glmulti` package